DISTRHO/DPF-Plugins/dpf/dgl/src/pugl-upstream/README.md

 ====

-Pugl (PlUgin Graphics Library) is a minimal portability layer for GUIs which is suitable for use in plugins.
+Pugl (PlUgin Graphics Library) is a minimal portability layer for GUIs which is suitable for use in plugins and applications.
 It works on X11, MacOS, and Windows, and includes optional support for drawing with Vulkan, OpenGL, and Cairo.

 Pugl is vaguely similar to libraries like GLUT and GLFW, but has different goals and priorities: